-Until the approval of ranibizumab, the management of ME associated with RVO was largely based on the results from the Branch Vein Occlusion Study and the Central Vein Occlusion Study, where laser treatment was shown to be effective for visual acuity (VA) gain in patients with BRVO but not in those with CRVO (The Branch Vein Occlusion Study 1984; The Central Vein Occlusion Study 1995).
-Laser photocoagulation was then the standard of care in patients with BRVO despite many patients failing to gain vision but for vision loss associated with CRVO there was no proven effective therapy (Finkelstein 1996).
-Pharmacologic treatment of RVO began with the use of corticosteroids and the approval of the intravitreal dexamethasone sustained-release implant (Ozurdex®) by the Food and Drug Administration (FDA) in 2009 and the European Medicines Agency (EMA) in 2010 (Haller et al 2010).
+Until the approval of ranibizumab, the management of ME associated with RVO was largely based on the results from the Branch Vein Occlusion Study and the Central Vein Occlusion Study, where laser treatment in BRVO was shown to slow the progression of vision loss (The Branch Vein Occlusion Study 1984; Finkelstein 1986).
+Laser photocoagulation was then the standard of care in patients with BRVO despite many patients failing to gain vision.
+Pharmacologic treatment of RVO began with the use of corticosteroids and the approval of the intravitreal dexamethasone sustained-release implant (Ozurdex[®]) by the Food and Drug Administration (FDA) in 2009 and the European Medicines Agency (EMA) in 2010 (Haller et al 2010).

 More recently, anti-VEGF therapies have revolutionized the treatment of ME secondary to RVO and are currently the standard of care in this indication as VEGF is a major mediator for ME in RVO.
-The most commonly used VEGF inhibitors, i.e. bevacizumab (Avastin[®]), aflibercept (Eylea[®]) and ranibizumab (Lucentis[®]) have demonstrated compelling evidence for resolution of ME and improvement of VA subsequent to the treatment with an anti-VEGF (Rabena et al 2007; Campochiaro et al 2010; Clark et al 2016).
+The most commonly used VEGF inhibitors, i.e. bevacizumab (Avastin[®]), aflibercept (Eylea[®]) and ranibizumab (Lucentis[®]) have demonstrated compelling evidence for resolution of ME and improvement of visual acuity (VA) subsequent to the treatment with an anti-VEGF (Rabena et al 2007; Campochiaro et al 2010; Clark et al 2016).